HicServices/RDMP/README.md

 ## Build

 You can build directly through Visual Studio (**2017 or later**) by opening HIC.DataManagementPlatform.sln.
+You will also need to install the DotNetCore 2.2 SDK.
 The startup project for the main RDMP user interface is ResearchDataManagementPlatform.csproj.

 Alternatively you can run `msbuild` or `rake build` (set path to MSBuild15CMD in `rakeconfig.rb` first) to perform a console build.